 The accompanying unaudited condensed interim consolidated financial statements have been prepared in conformity with accounting principles generally accepted in the United States of America ("GAAP"), which contemplates continuation of the Company as a going concern and the realization of assets and the satisfaction of liabilities in the normal course of business.
 The Company has incurred and expects to continue to incur significant costs in pursuit of the Company's development plans.
-We have devoted many resources to the design and development of our planned eVTOL prototype.
-Funding of these activities has primarily been through the net proceeds received from the issuance of related and third-party debt and the sale common stock of Class A ordinary shares to related and third parties.
+We have devoted many resources to the design and development of our eVTOL prototype.
+Funding of these activities has primarily been through the net proceeds received from the issuance of related and third-party debt and the sale of Class A ordinary shares to related and third parties.

-Through February 29, 2024 August 31, 2024, we have incurred cumulative losses from operations, negative cash flows from operating activities, and have an accumulated deficit of \$13.0 million \$17.6 million.
+Through August 31, 2024, we have incurred cumulative losses from operations, negative cash flows from operating activities, and have an accumulated deficit of \$17.6 million.
 Horizon is a pre-revenue organization in a research and development and flight-testing phase of operations.
-While management expects that the net impact proceeds from the fiscal 2025 Q1 sale of the Business Combination along with our cash balances held prior to the Closing Date securities will be sufficient to fund our current operating plan for at least the next 12 months from the date these the unaudited condensed interim consolidated financial statements were available to be issued, there is significant uncertainty substantial doubt around the Company's ability to meet the going concern assumption beyond that period without raising additional capital.
+While management expects that the proceeds from the fiscal 2025 Q1 sale sales of securities will be sufficient to fund our current operating plan for at least the next 12 months from the date the unaudited condensed interim consolidated financial statements were available to be issued, there is substantial doubt around the Company's ability to meet the going concern assumption beyond that period without raising additional capital.
+On December 20, 2024, the Company received an investment of \$8.4 million in exchange for a combination of common and preferred shares in addition to Warrant exercises resulting in proceeds of \$2.7 million between December 1, 2024 and the date of this filing.